RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 Included in the theme is an example template for outputting a form which allows visitors to register their clubs via the Code Club World API.
 It's located in `template-parts/form-register-club.php` and is completely self-contained to keep things as simple as possible.
 To use it:

-* First, ensure that *all* of the configuration values in `inc/country-config.php` are set (as part of this you'll need to create 'Terms & Conditions' & 'Registration Success' pages in Wordpress so that you can supply paths to each).
+* First, ensure that _all_ of the configuration values in `inc/country-config.php` are set (as part of this you'll need to create 'Terms & Conditions' & 'Registration Success' pages in Wordpress so that you can supply paths to each).
 If you have any questions regarding the values in the config file, such as the API bearer tokens, please contact the Code Club World team.
 * Include the form in one of your page templates using: `<?php get_template_part( 'template-parts/form', 'register-club' ); ?>`
 * You're all set!
-Submissions to the form will be viewable in your CCW API admin account: https://api.codeclubworld.org/admin/clubs
+The form will be output on the page & submissions to the form will be viewable in your CCW API admin account: https://api.codeclubworld.org/admin/clubs

-**Note**: If using a child theme (see above) the `inc/country-config.php` file in the parent theme will need to be re-created within the child theme's directory, it can then be modified there.
+**Note**: If using a child theme (see above), the `inc/country-config.php` file in the parent theme will need to be re-created within the child theme's directory, it can then be modified there.
 However, it won't automatically be included by `functions.php`  now that it exists in the child theme, so within your child theme's `functions.php` add the following:

 ```
 /**